peterfmcnair/peterfmcnair.github.io/now.md

 ## Travel
 I spent an incredible seven weeks travelling Europe.
 The standout was absolutely the Vatican – it was beautiful at every turn.
 ![PXL_20240517_072443415.MP](assets/img/PXL_20240517_072443415.MP.jpg)
-## House Hunting
-I'm on the lookout for a place close to uni so my commute isn't quite as hectic!